Glossary

 In our glossary, we explain specific terms concerning psychological defence in alphabetical order.
 You are welcome to contact us if you consider that a relevant term is missing from the glossary.

-False information that is spread deliberately to harm an individual, organisation, or country, for example by creating and sharing made-up news stories.
+Inaccurate or manipulated information that is spread deliberately to harm an individual, organisation or country.
+For example, by creating and sharing fabricated news stories.

 Civil defence concerns the resilience of society as a whole in the event of threat of war, and war.
 Civil defence is the work conducted by agencies, municipalities and regions, companies and associations aimed at protecting and defending society in the event of war or threat of war.
 This can concern transport, protecting people or ensuring that health and social care function properly.